mofesolapaul/url-shortener/README.md

 - Match url (ex: localhost:8888/{code})
 - Check for code in cache
 - Check for code in db, persist in cache if present
-- ~~Send a 302 response to browser, forwarding to the original url~~
+- Redirect to the original url
-- No 302, browser cache would prevent features like statistics
 - Utilize  rabbitmq for async stats updates per requested link